qipanyang/cameraAPP/README.md

 1. clone this repo
 ```
 git clone https://github.com/qipanyang/cameraAPP
 ```
-2. connect your iPhone with the computer through a cabel
+2. connect your iPhone with the computer through a cable

 3. Double click ./camearaApp/ios/camera.xcworkspace to open the project with Xcode